Vasukaman/IWannaBuyBALLS-game/README.md

 This project is an active work in progress, following a deliberate path of prototyping and professional refactoring.

+WIP:
+1. Restructure files (generally everything is in place, but some files in wrong places)
+2. Save/Load system
+3. Refactor IPrefabInstantiator to IAssetProvider
+4. Unit Tests
+5. Addressables

+Plan kinda
 1.  ✅ **Initial Prototype:** Build the core gameplay loop with a focus on functionality.
 2.  ✅ **Dependency Injection:** Integrate the Reflex framework to manage dependencies.
 3.  ✅ **Refactor to Model-View & SOLID:** Separate core entities (`Ball`, `Gadget`, `Store`) into pure C# Models and `MonoBehaviour` Views/Presenters.